 It planned to restore "some services" within a week, and has appointed a computer security company to investigate the network's outage.

-Writing on the company's blog, Patrick Seybold, senior director of corporate communications, said that users' names, home and email addresses, login and password details - as well as billing history - may have been accessed by "an unauthorised person".
+Writing on the company's blog, Patrick Seybold, senior director of corporate communications, said that users' names, home and email addresses, login and password details - as well as billing history - may have been accessed by "an unauthorised person"."While there is no evidence at this time that credit card data was taken, we cannot rule out the possibility," he posted.

 "If you have provided your credit card data through PlayStation Network or Qriocity, out of an abundance of caution we are advising you that your credit card number (excluding security code) and expiration date may have been obtained."